BitcoinDesign/Guide/guide/designing-products/personal-finance.md

    mobile = "/assets/images/guide/designing-products/personal-finance/daily-spending-wallet-setup-mobile.jpg"
    mobileRetina = "/assets/images/guide/designing-products/personal-finance/daily-spending-wallet-setup-mobile@2x.jpg"
-   alt-text = "Mobile and desktop wallets" caption = "For daily spending, users may use a dedicated mobile wallet they regularly refill from a primary wallet that is better&nbsp;secured." width = 1600 height = 800
+   alt-text = "Mobile and desktop wallets" caption = "For daily spending, users may use a dedicated mobile wallet they regularly refill from a primary wallet that is better secured." width = 1600 height = 800
 %}